Things to Do in the Artsy Town of Sebastopol

 Photo courtesy of Two Dog Night Creamery

-Getting a cone of Two Dog Night Creamery’s ice cream (made with liquid nitrogen, so it’s extra smooth and creamy) is a treat you can feel good about because every scoop you enjoy helps support local Santa Rosa farmers, since almost all of the ingredients used in the ice cream are grown in Sonoma County.
+Getting a cone of Two Dog Night Creamery’s ice cream (made with liquid nitrogen, so it’s extra smooth and creamy) is a treat you can feel good about.
+Every scoop you enjoy helps support local Santa Rosa farmers, since almost all of the ingredients used in the ice cream are grown in Sonoma County.
 They even have vegan options so no one has to miss out.
+Or, head to Screamin’ Mimi’s to fulfill your ice cream fix, with flavors like Horchata, Strawberry Mud, and Mexican Chocolate.

 Bike the West County Trail